 General Distributor Agreement, effective as of January 1, 2020, between Zhejiang Haoqing Automobile Manufacturing Co., Ltd. Chengdu Branch and Polestar Automotive China Distribution Co., Ltd. is an agreement governing the manufacturing and distribution of Polestar products.
-The agreement provides that Zhejiang Haoqing Automobile Manufacturing Co., Ltd. Chengdu Branch will supply certain goods to Polestar Automotive China Distribution Co., Ltd., which Polestar Automotive China Distribution Co., Ltd. will then distribute either itself or through an authorized dealer.
+The agreement provides that Zhejiang Haoqing Automobile Manufacturing Co., Ltd. Chengdu Branch will supply certain goods to Polestar Automotive China Distribution Co., Ltd., which Polestar Automotive China Distribution Co., Ltd., will compensate Zhejiang Haoqing Automobile Manufacturing Co., Ltd. Will then distribute either itself or through an authorized dealer.
 Polestar Automotive China Distribution Co., Ltd. will compensate Zhejiang Haoqing Automobile Manufacturing Co., Ltd. Chengdu Branch for the full cost of the contract products.
 The agreement may be terminated only in two years' intervals by giving two months' notice with effect as per December 31 of any subsequent second year.
 Unless a termination notice is given, the agreement continues in effect for an additional two years.
 Further each party may immediately terminate the agreement for "good cause" as described in and pursuant to the agreement.